The perfect provider, or overly complex?

 One-Click Software Installer

-Granted, it’s no Softaculous, but Cloudways offers more than ten (you read it right, only ten) apps that you can install with a single click.
+Granted, it’s no Softaculous, but Cloudways offers more than ten (you read it right, ten) apps that you can install with a single click.
 The selection includes WordPress, Magento, Laravel, Drupal, and more.
 Unlike basic auto-installers, the Cloudways installer allows you to deploy programs to multiple websites on a single server as well.

 If you need to scale your servers at any point, you can do this instantly with a couple of clicks.
 The best part about this is that it won’t affect your existing server configurations or parameters.
 Plus, with the Cloudways pay-as-you-go pricing model, you’ll only ever pay for resources you’ve used.